Chapter

 Murry was in the heaviest

-about it in a book entitled "June 17, 1967 - Battle of Xom Bo II".
-Murry
+in his book.
+The name of Hearne's book is "June 17, 1967 - Battle of Xom Bo II".
+Murry's

 Sergeant's Story".
-Sergeant Murry's two machine gunners, in 2nd platoon
+Sergeant Murry's two machine gunners, in second platoon

 on the left flank where a gap existed between “B” Company of the Black

-guided by black pajama sappers, who were skilled at probing for holes,
+platoon repelled the viscous main attack on the north side.
+Black pajama sappers, who were skilled at probing for holes,

 Captain Ulm's Company of veterans held down the east side of the

-perimeter.
+much easier time on the south side.
 American return fire was much lighter there, because there

 were only thirty Americans covering an expanse of the perimeter which